SriSai-2/Landing-Page/README.md

 # Landing-Page
-A Simple project using Flexbox
+A simple project using Flexbox